“I’ve decided. I’m having stuffing for breakfast.” – Mom (Boxing Day, 10:34am)

 Christmas cookies are an important part of the no-rules, bacchanal feasting that goes on in our house at this time of year.
 Highly versatile, they can be eaten as an pre-breakfast “appetite-opener”, a “light” dessert after a holiday meal, or as a post-nap snack.
 They are glad to be whatever you want them to be, whenever you want them.

-Like every year, I began amassing Christmas cookie recipes in mid-November, with the unrealistic hope that I’d be able to make all one-hundred-and-five of them.
+Like every year, I began amassing Christmas cookie recipes in mid-November, with the unrealistic hope that I’d be able to make all two dozen of them.
 Then, by the time December 23rd rolled around, I had widdled the list down to a more reasonable five or six, in addition to the “untouchables” (i.e. the ones firmly cemented in the italo-anglo traditions of my family, and which we do not mess with – anise pizzelle, fennel-seed doughnuts, chocolate chichinotti, shortbread cut-outs and ginger snaps).

 This year, I locked down three new favourites, one with molasses, one with chocolate and one dusted with powdered sugar.
 They are each very different, but all equally addictive.
 Dunk them in a hot cup of coffee after a long walk in the snow.
 Or while sipping champagne in the bathtub.
 Whichever scenario suits you best.